staticwebexpert/affiliates-jekyll-theme/_posts/2018-12-30-learn-how-to-make-website-in-10-minutes.md

 ---
 layout: post
-title:  "Learn How to Make a Website"
+title:  "Learn How to Make a Website in 10 Minutes"
 author: fraser
-categories: [Jekyll, Freehosting, Freeurl, Secure, Fast, Costeffective, Reliable, Tenminutewebsite]
+categories: [Jekyll, Tutorial, Freehosting, Freeurl, Secure, Fast, Costeffective, Reliable, Tenminutewebsite]
 image: assets/images/6.jpg
 ---
 In this tutorial I will show you how to make you free website with Jekyll and Github Pages.